 "Very funny,” I spit.
 “Laugh it up.”

 “How can I not?
 Your world is just smoke and ashes, Craig, but mine—?
 Mine just gets more and more solid.
 More power, more authority.
 The future is heading in my direction now.
 The day of the costumed degenerate is almost done.
-Now, I get to blow out the candle.”
+Now, thanks to political adeptness that you never had – member of Parliament, ha! – I get to blow out the candle.”

 I laugh.
 “You’re really trying to provoke me, aren’t you?
 But behind the wall of smugness, I can read you like a Harold Robbins novel – complete trash.
 And you know what the trash wants, more than anything?
 To take that hand of yours, smush it up into a fist, and beat me to as bloody a pulp as you can.
 Well this is your lucky day…”